Mortgages for Joint Ownership

 Compare Mortgages for Joint Ownership

 If you want to get a foot on the property ladder and take the first step towards owning your own home, you could find that you can get a higher value mortgage deal by taking out a joint mortgage with a partner, friend, or group of friends.
 By combining your financial resources you may be able to access a better rate than you would as a single buyer, as well as having the means to buy a larger property that would be possible on one income alone.

 How do mortgages for joint ownership work?

-There are two types of joint mortgage and the best type for your circumstances will depend lar4gely on whether you intent to buy a home with a partner, or with a friend or other relative.
-You can choose mortgages for joint ownership wither as joint tenants, or as tenants in common.
+There are two types of joint mortgage and the best type for your circumstances will depend largely on whether you intend to buy a home with a partner, or with a friend or other relative.
+You can choose mortgages for joint ownership either as joint tenants, or as tenants in common.